MarwanBadr2274/Spring-Boot-Auth0-SSO-Demo/README.md

 - Duplicate the downloaded application folder to create a second copy of the application.

 3. **Adjust Properties:**
--   In each `application.properties` file of the two applications, adjust the Client ID, Client Secret, and Domain obtained from one of your Auth0 applications.
+-   In each `application.yml` file of the two applications, adjust the Client ID, Client Secret, and Domain obtained from one of your Auth0 applications.
 - Adjust the ports to match the ports added in your Auth0 settings for the callback and logout URLs for each application.